Steady state Ab-initio Theory of Lasers with Injected Signals: Derivation of I-SALT

-As in SALT, we assume the existence of a steady-state with stationary level populations; then the positive frequency components of the electric field inside the cavity for a given pump value, $d_0$, take the form
+As discussed above, we assume the existence of a steady-state with stationary level populations, which in general requires that $\gamma_\parallel , \omega_r \ll \delta \omega, \Delta, \gamma_\perp$, where $\delta \omega$ is the detuning of the injected signal from the free-running laser frequency and $\omega_r,\Delta,\gamma_\perp$ are as previously defined.
+However for a cavity with only a single operating mode, either injected or free-running, this inequality is not necessary, and the I-SALT solution is exact (in the RWA).
+In general, the positive frequency components of the electric field and atomic polarization inside the cavity for a given pump value, $d_0$, take the form

-where the $N_L$ lasing modes, $\Psi_\mu (x)$, have unknown spatial variation and unknown frequencies, $\omega_\mu$, and there are $N_A$ amplified signals injected into the cavity, at given frequencies, $\omega_a$, and incoming amplitudes, $B_\alpha$, but with unknown amplitude and spatial variation, $\Psi_\alpha (x)$, within the cavity.
+where the $N_L$ lasing modes, $\mathbf{\Psi}_\mu (\mathbf{x})$, and associated polarization fields, $\mathbf{p}_\mu(\mathbf{x})$, have unknown spatial variation, and unknown frequencies, $\omega_\mu$, and there are $N_A$ amplified signals injected into the cavity, at {\it given} frequencies, $\omega_\alpha$, and {\it given} incoming amplitudes, $B_\alpha$, but with unknown overall amplitude, spatial variation, $\mathbf{\Psi}_\alpha (\mathbf{x})$, and polarization, $\mathbf{p}_\alpha(\mathbf{x})$, within the cavity.
 All of the unknown quantities will be determined from the resulting I-SALT equations and their boundary conditions self-consistently.
+We now insert the multi-periodic ansatz (\ref{ansatz}-\ref{ansatz2}) into the Maxwell-Bloch equations, and apply the SIA to write

-We have shown elsewhere that within the stationary population approximation (SPA) any N-level atomic laser system can be mapped onto an effective two-level model \cite{cerjan12}, so here we consider an effective two-level Maxwell-Bloch model in which only the pump, $d_0$, and inversion relaxation rate appear, and the latter is absorbed into the units of the electric field \cite{haken}.
-Inserting the multi-periodic ansatz (\ref{ansatz}) into the coupled equations for the field, polarization and atomic population inversion, and applying the SPA allows elimination of the latter two variables, leading to $N_L + N_A$ coupled non-linear wave equations, which can be written as three-dimensional vectorial equations, but which here we will only consider in their scalar form, appropriate for the one-dimensional slab geometry studied below:
+where $\sigma$ is either a free-running or injected mode.
+This allows for the elimination of the polarization and atomic inversion, leading to $N_L + N_A$ coupled non-linear wave equations, which can be written as three-dimensional vectorial equations, but which here we will only consider in their scalar form, appropriate for the geometries studied below: